-Where we can we try to keep track of birthdays, however because most parents of our students are illiterate, they don’t keep track of information such as birth dates.
+Where we can, we try to keep track of our students’ birthdays.
 Often children start at our school and look a lot younger than their actual age, as they are suffering from chronic malnutrition.
 However once they are fed three meals a day and start growing, it becomes apparent they are much older and may be able to skip ahead a year if they meet their educational requirements.
 We will keep you updated about any of these changes.
 Please join our Facebook and Instagram pages for daily updates from the entire School for Life community.
-You can also receive more information about School for Life’s child sponsorship program at any time by contacting our fundraising manager – info@schoolforlife.org.au
+You can also receive more information about School for Life’s child sponsorship program at any time by contacting our Fundraising Manager – hello@schoolforlife.org.au

+,